 Best Herbal Tea Brands

-The Iraq-born, Oakland-based brother and sister duo behind Numi were brought together as business partners by a shared desire to create positive change and, of course, a mutual love of tea.
-Today, siblings Ahmed Rahim and Reem Hassani advance humanitarian causes through their company and maintain high ethical standards in the production of their gourmet tea blends.
+The Iraq-born, Oakland-based sibling duo behind Numi united as business partners with a shared desire to create positive change and, of course, a mutual love of tea.
+Today, Ahmed Rahim and Reem Hassani advance humanitarian causes through their company and maintain high ethical standards in the production of their gourmet tea blends.
 In tea, the bigger the leaf, the better the quality—and Numi uses only the fullest tea leaves (alongside rare and exotic ingredients) to achieve blends that are noticeably richer, smoother and more refined than what you get from a run-of-the-mill alternative.
 Fans of the brand rave about their selection of herbal teas, in particular.
-Case in point, Numi’s Morroccan Mint: A lively and refreshing tea with the mild sweetness of young spearmint and an aroma that will wake you up without the help of caffeine.
+Case in point, Numi’s Moroccan Mint: A lively and refreshing tea with the mild sweetness of young spearmint and an aroma that will wake you up without the help of caffeine.

-The driving forces behind Traditional Medicinals business practices are “sustainability, ingredient purity, and social and environmental activism,” but you might know them better for their premium line of wellness-centric teas.
-Traditional Medicinals was founded in 1974 by Rosemary Gladstar—a third-generation herbalist, and now an educator and author on the subject of herbal studies—and Drake Sadler.
-Although the couple are no longer active in the company, the brand has stayed true to its original vision of bringing natural, herbal remedies to consumers.
-As such, this company remains a favorite among tea lovers in search of high-quality, herbal blends.
+The driving forces behind Traditional Medicinals business practices are “sustainability, ingredient purity and social and environmental activism,” but you might know them better for their premium line of wellness-centric teas.
+Traditional Medicinals was founded in 1974 by Rosemary Gladstar, a third-generation herbalist, educator and author on the subject of herbal studies, and Drake Sadler.
+Although the couple is no longer active in the company, the brand has stayed true to its original vision of bringing natural, herbal remedies to consumers.
+As such, this company remains a favorite among tea lovers in search of quality herbal blends.
 Traditional Medicinals has a diverse line of teas with a loyal following, but word on the street is that sipping a cup of their chamomile and lavender blend is a truly divine way to relax (and maybe even drift off).

-Teeccino only does herbal—herbal coffee, herbal tea—and they do it well.
-It was founded in 1993 by Caroline MacDougall, an award-winning tea designer with the goal to create a line of robustly flavored teas and coffee alternatives that satisfy the cravings of tea and coffee lovers alike.
-Teeccino has succeeded at its original mission with an array of deliciously rich herbal teas, all of which boast health benefits thanks to the blend of organic herbs, fruits and nuts they feature.
-You might be skeptical about any tea that claims to taste like coffee, but trust us: Teeccino’s Dandelion Coconut tea—with its creamy, chocolaty and slightly bitter profile—will make a believer out of you.
+Teeccino only makes herbal coffee and tea—and they do it well.
+It was founded in 1993 by Caroline MacDougall, an award-winning tea designer with the goal to create a line of robustly flavored alternatives that satisfy the cravings of tea and coffee lovers alike.
+Teeccino has succeeded at its original mission with an array of deliciously rich herbal teas, all of which boast health benefits, thanks to the blend of organic herbs, fruits and nuts they feature.
+You might be skeptical about any tea that claims to taste like coffee, but trust us: Teeccino’s Dandelion Coconut tea’s creamy, chocolaty and slightly bitter profile will make a believer out of you.

 Best Luxe Tea Brands

-TWG is a luxury Singaporean teahouse chain, but its celeb approved namesake brand of teas has garnered buzz around the globe.
+TWG is a luxury Singaporean teahouse chain, but its celeb-approved namesake brand has garnered buzz around the globe.
 TWG, with its extensive line of single-estate, exclusive tea blends, is the epitome of luxe.
 What you get for your money is more than just seductive and classy-looking packaging, though: TWG teas are widely recognized for their fine harvest and superior flavor.
-Fans of the brand sing the praises of just about every blend they offer, so if you’re curious we suggest you treat yourself (or some other tea-lover in your life) to one of their oh-so fancy taster selections—like this classic sampler that includes mouthwatering blends of Earl Grey, chamomile and breakfast tea.
+Fans of the brand rave over just about every blend they offer, so if you’re curious, we suggest you treat yourself (or some other tea-lover in your life) to one of their fancier selections, like this crème caramel red tea from South Africa that’s bursting with French spices.

 Best White Tea Brands

-Taylors of Harrogate is a Yorkshire-based family business that produces premium coffee and specialty tea alike.
-When it comes to the latter, the Taylors of Harrogate specialty is in building strong relationships with top-notch farms and cooperatives in tea-growing regions so as to source only the finest and most flavorful ingredients available.
-The brand has been around since 1886, but its commitment to showing kindness and respect in every aspect of business hasn’t waned over the years...nor has the quality.
+Taylors of Harrogate is a Yorkshire-based family business that produces premium coffees and specialty teas alike.
+When it comes to the latter, the Taylors of Harrogate specialty is in building strong relationships with top-notch farms and cooperatives in tea growing regions, so as to source only the finest and most flavorful ingredients available.
+The brand has been around since 1886, but its commitment to showing kindness and respect in every aspect of business hasn’t waned over the years.
 By upholding the highest standards, Taylors of Harrogate continues to delight its loyal following with more than just its classic Yorkshire tea.
 Hint: Those in the know say that Taylors white tea—a creamy blend with delicate notes of peach and flower petals—is a pure, soul-soothing triumph.

 Best Loose Leaf Tea Brands

 Rishi was founded in 1997 by Joshua Kaiser, an avid traveler with a dream to bring the exquisite teas he tasted in Asia to the western world—and the brand has done precisely that.
-Rishi, a brand that puts a high premium of social responsibility, sources the ingredients for its passionately-crafted line of teas through direct trade with artisan growers.
+Rishi puts a high premium of social responsibility and sources ingredients for its passionately-crafted line of teas through direct trade with artisan growers.
 Rishi teas are an ode to the culinary and botanical arts, and you can taste the love in every blend they offer.
 But if you want to know one of our favorites, try the loose-leaf Peach Blossom white tea.
 The sweet and dreamy fragrance makes for a soothing brew that tastes like summer...and it’s delicious whether you enjoy it hot or cold.

-Born in Quebec, David’s Tea packages its impressive number of palate-pleasing and thoroughly original loose-leaf tea blends in eye-catching canisters that look like keepsakes...but it’s the unique combination of flavors that keep fans coming back for more.
-As a member of the Ethical Tea Partnership, David’s Tea maintains high standards at every stage of the production process, but the way those ethically-sourced ingredients come together is a te(a)stament to the power of imagination.
-Just try this fruity (think mango, coconut and pineapple) twist on a classic and taste for yourself how tropical flavors commingle with traditional chai spices.
-Our prediction?
-Equal parts surprise and delight.
+Born in Quebec, David’s Tea packages its impressive number of palate-pleasing and thoroughly original loose-leaf tea blends in eye-catching canisters and compact bags alike...but it’s the unique combination of flavors that keep fans coming back for more.
+As a member of the Ethical Tea Partnership, David’s Tea maintains high standards at every stage of the production process, but the way those ethically sourced ingredients come together is a te(a)stament to the power of imagination.
+Just try this coconut-caramel twist on classic rooibos tea and taste for yourself how its flavors commingle with soothing valerian root.